Call us: 0333 999 2676

 3. United Kingdom – The Classic Pancake

 In the UK, Pancake Day (or Shrove Tuesday) is all about the classic thin pancake, usually served with a variety of toppings including lemon and sugar, drizzled with golden syrup or even paired with bacon and eggs.
-This tradition has been around for centuries and originally started as a way to use up eggs, milk and sugar before Lent.
+People have followed this tradition for centuries, originally starting it as a way to use up eggs, milk and sugar before Lent.

 But the fun doesn’t stop at eating – it’s also a day for pancake races.
 In addition, one of the most famous is the Olney Pancake Race, which has been held since 1445, where contestants run while flipping pancakes in a frying pan.
 Now that’s multitasking.